Skip to main content

 Looking for something?

-Strong winds, heavy rain, and storms can bring train journeys to a standstill.
-These conditions may lead to flooding, fallen trees, stray debris on the tracks, or even dangerous landslides.
+Strong winds, heavy rain and storms can cause flooding, fallen trees, stray debris on he track and even landslides.

 Ice and snow

 When temperatures drop, even a light rain or a dusting of snow can freeze onto our tracks.
-This layer of ice or compacted snow can create an insulating barrier on the electric rail, reducing power draw and slowing trains down.
-In extreme cases, it can bring the trains to a complete halt.
+Ice or compacted snow can create a barrier on the electric rail, slowing trains down.
+In extreme cases, this can halt trains.

-Track points (the mechanisms allowing trains to change tracks) may freeze or become jammed, further complicating operations.
-Likewise, ice can affect couplings between carriages, limiting the flexibility and the number of available trains.
+Ice can affect track points (the mechanisms allowing trains to change tracks) as well as the couplings between carriages, limiting the flexibility and the number of available trains.

-Key sections of our network have heated and insulated track points to prevent ice build-up, helping us maintain service reliability throughout adverse conditions.
+Key sections of our network have insulated and heated track points to prevent ice build-up and help us keep trains moving.

 Information about major weather disruptions to travel will be shown on our Severe Weather Warning page.